aaron-hardin/loan-payoff/README.md

 # TODO
 - Error checking/feedback to user when entered information doesn't match up
    - Should also cover the case where the loans would never be paid off
+   - Should not show errors until the user tries to do something with the invalid data.
+Added some initial validation but it shows errors as soon as a new loan is added
 - Add unit tests (github ci should run them)
 - Remove pre-filled loans (should all be user entered)